graham-fletcher-athome-org/Taca/README.md

 7. Destory the terraform

-## Architecting scaffold deployments
+## Architecting Taca deployments

-Scaffold creates very simple logical architectures.
+Taca creates very simple logical architectures.
 The simple example, delivers a logical architecture as shown below.
 The configuration repo can be considered to be controlling the "main folder".
 Its changes are delivered using the owner and folderAdmin privilages.
 This means is has effective "super admin" rights over that folder and can make almost any changes.
 This provides a simple environment for very small PoC type exercises, but is unsuitable for more comple deployemnts.

 ![](./diagrams/LA_Simple.svg)

 ### Seperating concerns via multiple builders.

-Scaffold is capable of connecting many repositories to the system and allocating them different IAM permissions.
+Taca is capable of connecting many repositories to the system and allocating them different IAM permissions.
 This is a very common use case.
 Each repository contains configuration that controlls different aspects fo the system.
 In the example below,  the configuration repository controlls the base setup, incluing controlling the rights of the other repositories.
 Seperate repositories have been defined that control IAM, Project Creation and Applicaion Infrastrcuture.

 ![](./diagrams/LA_4.svg)